 It’s time for our next installment of Tech Tidbits!
-In case you haven’t heard, the members of Rio’s Tech Support team have been sharing tips, tricks and shortcuts they’ve learned from years of working at the bench.
+The members of Rio’s Tech Team have been sharing tips, tricks and shortcuts they’ve learned from years of working at the bench.
 Here are a few of the latest!

 Here at Rio we like to use 5-minute epoxy to glue pearls on a post because it cures fast, clear, and hard.
 This epoxy needs to be mixed very well in a 1 to 1 ratio.
 It’s easiest to mix on a piece of white scrap paper with a toothpick.
 Mix it for a minute or two but no longer than that as it can set up rather fast.
 After mixing leave the toothpick in the mix.
 Apply some of the epoxy to the hole in the pearl using a broken saw blade, or another thin piece of metal, and place the pearl on the post.
 Give it a twist to smear the glue on the inside of the hole and then set it aside to cure.
 To test the cure, test the toothpick that you kept in the leftover mix.
 If the leftovers are cured, then the pearl is good.
 If you have some epoxy oozing after placing the pearl, leave it be.
 It’s easier to trim away with a craft knife and wipe it clean, once it has cured.